schr0841/cnn_project/README.md

 The original ResNet50 model is pretrained on a multi-million image dataset with 1,000 classes of images.
 To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it and remove its original output layer. first_model became our resulting ResNet50-based model.

 To prevent the ResNet50-based model from generating a 1,000-classs classification for the ct scans in the input dataset, we "removed" its output layer by setting include_top=False.
 To keep ResNet50's pretrained weights from being updated during training on our data, we froze its layers by specifying layer.trainable = False.
-Freezing layers enables the model to retain the features it learned from pretraining on a large image data set.
-In other words, freezing layers prevents the learned features from being overwritten.
+Freezing layers enabled the ResNet50 base_model to retain the features it learned from pretraining on the much larger ImageNet data set.
+In other words, freezing layers prevented the learned features from being overwritten.
 Common in transfer learning, layer freezing effectively turns a pretrained model into a feature extractor.
 The custom layers we added to the "feature extractor" then produced the four-class classification, drawing from the ResNet50's learned features.

 Specifically, we added the following custom layers: